snisarg/snisarg.github.io/_posts/2019-09-02-stay-put-v-jump-ship.markdown

 ---
 layout: post
-title:  "Discussion: changing jobs or staying put"
+title:  "Discussion: change jobs or stay put"
 date:   2019-09-02 17:19:00 -0700
 categories: blog
 comments: true
 ---

-I'm trying to be generic, but this is coming from my experience of changing jobs as a software engineer.
-I believe engineers have some of the best flexibility in choosing employers or working on their own projects.
+Although this is coming from my experience of changing jobs as a software engineer, I'll try to be generic.
+I believe engineers great flexibility in choosing employers or working on their own projects.
 Here are some of the things I consider before finding a new employer.

 # When To Change Jobs

+One or more of these are good reasons for jumping ship:

 * Dissatisfaction

-  If you absolutely do not like your job, think you're stuck, have a bad working environment (that you've failed to fix).
+  If you absolutely do not like your job, think you're stuck or have a bad working environment (that you've failed to fix).

 * Personal Growth

-  If you want to try something new, like a new interest or passion and know that you will be able to figure out finances (because a change means you'll start fresh, and will probably paid similarly too) or if you are not learning anything new to increase your future value/knowledge/skills.
+  If you are not learning new skills or if you want to try something new, like a new interest or passion and know that you will be able to figure out finances (because if the change means you'll start fresh, and will probably paid less too).

-* Monetary benefits
+* Monetary reasons

-  You are paid less than market rates
+  You are paid less than current market rates.

 * Change of environment

-  You want to change the environment: startup v. big corporation, different city/country, new challenges
+  You want to change the environment: startup v. big corporation, different city/country, new challenges.

-* Job Market

-    A minor point, but important nonetheless.
+* Healthy job market

     The best time to change jobs is when everyone seems to be hiring in your area of expertise.
 It's nice to be able to apply to multiple places and pick what works best for you.
 The salaries are also generally higher in a competitive market.

 # When To Stay Put

+You will have to sacrifice these if you switch jobs:

 * Time

-  There's a significant time investment associated with finding new opportunities: These depend on your occupation, but general steps are:
+  There's a significant time investment associated with finding new opportunities: These depend on your occupation, but general steps to it which take time are:
   1. Prepare for interviews
   1. Look for companies that are hiring
   1. Interview